Moving Beyond Visual Basic 6

 At Macrosoft, we have expert teams and proven methodologies designed to support a logical, phased migration from a working legacy application to a new modern technology architecture.
 We use a “like-to-like” modernization approach to allow complete parallel testing, followed by system and enhancements in a second phase of the project.

-Navigate to our website or contact Macrosoft to learn more about the process used to keep your company running while modernizing your VB6 application.
+Navigate to our website or contact Macrosoft to learn more about the process used to keep your company running while modernizing your VB6 application or migrate Visual Basic to .NET platform.

 John Kullmann on Linkedin